EsteraSaidlo/Analysis-of-diabetes-dataset/README.md

 - clustering,
 - multidimensional scaling.

-The analysis was based on the data set from the kaggle platform: https://www.kaggle.com/uciml/pima-indians-diabetes-database.
+The analysis was based on the dataset from the kaggle platform: https://www.kaggle.com/uciml/pima-indians-diabetes-database.

 # Main libraries
 - pandas